cap-js/docs/java/change-tracking.md

 ## Detection of Changes

-The change tracking intercepts the modifying CQL statements (`Insert`, `Upsert`, `Update`, and `Delete`) and requires additional READ events to retrieve the old and the new state of the entity.
+The change tracking intercepts the modifying CQL statements (`Insert`, `Upsert`, `Update`, and `Delete`) and requires additional READ events to retrieve the old and the new image of the entity.

-These two states are compared and differences are stored in the change log.
+These two images are compared and differences are stored in the change log.
 The nature of the change is determined by comparing the old and new values of the entity: data that were not present in the old values are considered as added whereas data that are not present in the new values are considered as deleted.
 Elements that are present in both old and new values but have different values are considered as modified.
 Each change detected by the change tracking feature is stored in the change log as a separate entry.